 Past Research & Education

-, where I digitised historic data and provided new data-sets for use in hazard and scaling relationships.
+I completed my PhD at the School of Earth Sciences, University of Melbourne focusing on historic Australian surface ruptures and geological damage due to near-source strong ground motions.
+My thesis included a systematic review of historic Australian surface rupturing earthquakes, where I digitised historic data and provided new data-sets for use in hazard and scaling relationships.
 I also conducted a study on co-seismically displaced geological objects, which record co-seismic strong ground motion directionality in the absence of near-field instrumental records.
-Finally, my thesis presented field and drone based mapping of the 2016 Mw 6.1 Petermann earthquake in Central Australia, documenting a lack of evidence for a penultimate event on this fault, and near-field environmental damage
+Finally, my thesis presented field and drone based mapping of the 2016 Mw 6.1 Petermann earthquake in Central Australia, documenting a lack of evidence for a penultimate event on this fault, and near-field environmental damage.

 My Masters thesis research was conducted with Dr Steve Boger and Professor Janet Hergt on the tectonic and metamorphic history of the Aileu Formation on the north coast of Timor Leste, using whole rock geochemistry and U/Pb dating of zircon and titanite.
 This work was part of an ongoing relationship between a research team at the School of Earth Sciences led by Mike Sandiford and the Timorese government.

 I completed my undergraduate science degree at the University of Melbourne between 2009 – 2011, and spent my final semester on exchange at the University of Glasgow.
 I received a major in Geology, but also completed courses in surveying, GIS and modern history.